-The Fire Brigades Union has commenced a Collective Action in respect of the Fire Service Pension Scheme and the Transitional Provisions which came into force on 1 April 2015.
-This action is being taken against all Fire and Rescue Authorities as employers, even though the Scheme and Transitional Provisions were introduced nationally by the Department for Communities and Local Government.
-At this stage it is not possible to say what the outcome of the Collective Action will be, and what the potential financial impact on the Authority could be.
-There is however a risk that the Firefighters' Pension Fund Account will incur costs as a result of the Collective Action.
-The Authority has joined with other Fire Authorities under the auspices of the Local Government Association to jointly contest the Collective Action with solicitors Bevan Brittan appointed to represent us on a shared cost basis.
+The Fire Brigades Union took Collective Action in respect of the Fire Service Pension Scheme and the Transitional Provisions which came into force on 1 April 2015.
+This action was taken against all Fire and Rescue Authorities as employers, even though the Scheme and Transitional Provisions were introduced nationally by the Department for Communities and Local Government.
+The Employment Tribunal considering the matter determined that the arrangements did not discriminate.
+However, the FBU has subsequently filed an appeal.
+If the appeal is successful there is a risk that the Firefighters' Pension Fund Account could incur costs as a result.